Your Best Year Ever

 At this time every year, I take at least a few hours and as much as a few days to review the year and plan for the year ahead.

-Because I believe that you need to understand what you want out of life before you can really make plans for the year or your business, Step 01 of the Whole Entrepreneur Model is full of many of the tools I would suggest using personally.
+Because I believe that you need to understand what you want out of life before you can really make plans for the year or your business, Step 01 of the Entrepreneur Roadmap is full of many of the tools I would suggest using personally.
 Step 04 is all about planning a successful year for your business.

 Here are a few thoughts on what I suggest you spend some time on this week to make your year the best ever: